mahdilamb/colormap/README.md

 There are many default colormaps, including many from [Matplotlib](https://matplotlib.org/) , [Tableau](https://www.tableau.com/) and other sources (see [credits](#credits)).
-For ease, most colormaps can be obtained by using the `Colormap.get()`.
+For ease, most colormaps can be obtained by using the `Colormap.get(...)`.
 Alternatively, colormaps can be created by using inner classes in colormaps (e.g. `Colormap.Sequential.Viridis()`).

 The colormaps are autoranging so, in the example below, the color will change depending on the bounds of the color map.